 After 5-10 minutes I was presented with another great shot of a pine tree down below me, as the mist cleared and the sun caught it, I couldn’t resist composing a shot as it looked so unique.

 Now I just waited for the cloud to lift, it seemed like ages but it was all of 15 minutes.
-I was set up looking down towards Hen Cloud in the far distance, but you couldn’t see Hen Cloud as the cloud and mist was obscuring it, it made for a good photograph and eventually the sun lifted the cloud to reveal Hen Cloud.
-I was so happy that I managed to capture before and after!
+I was set up looking down towards Hen Cloud in the far distance, but you couldn’t see Hen Cloud as the cloud and mist was obscuring it, it made for a good photograph.
+Eventually the sun lifted the cloud to reveal Hen Cloud.

-I had now witnessed one of my Landscape Photography goals, a cloud inversion at The Roaches I was a happy man!
-I walked slowly down towards the car past a man walking his dog and we briefly stopped to say good morning, and what a morning.
-I kept on stopping looking out over towards Tittesworth Reservoir but you couldn’t even see it under the clouds.
-I stopped lower down and grabbed a few more shots of the mist over the open Staffordshire countryside, one in particular that I liked was of Blakshaw Moor village as the mist swirled around just revealing enough of the houses.
+I had now witnessed one of my Landscape Photography goals, a cloud inversion at The Roaches I was a happy man! walking slowly down towards the car past a man walking his dog and we briefly stopped to say good morning, and what a morning!

 All of these images are for sale or use in digital format, please contact me if you have any questions.